Sonia Shirsat

-Sonia Shirsat is a Fado singer from Ponda taluka, Goa, India.
-She has been referred to as "the ambassador of Goan music to the world" and has performed across India and the world and often during cultural and music events in Goa.
-She sings in 13 different languages Shirsat has been promoting Fado in Goa, by holding training and introductory classes to this form of music at various parts of the region.
+Sonia Shirsat (born 1980) is an Indian fadista.
+Referred to as the "ambassador of Goan music to the world" she has performed across India and the world and often during cultural and music events in Goa.
+She has sung in 15 different languages Shirsat has been promoting Fado in Goa, by holding training and introductory classes to this form of music at various parts of the region.

-Background
+Early life

 In her earlier day job, Shirsat was a lecturer of law.
 She "bagged an international award for her speaking skills, much before she started singing professionally".
 She holds an LL.M (Master's in Law) degree.
 She started singing as a hobby, and has been a professional singer since about 1999.
 Her mother is Roman Catholic and her father, a Hindu.

 Getting into Fado

 Shirsat is one of the few from India to excel in the Fado, a music genre which can be traced to the 1820s in Portugal or earlier.
 She credits Portuguese guitarist Antonio Chainho, who was offering guitar training in Goa some years ago, for introducing her to it.
 At the end of the workshop conducted by him, there was a search for someone to sing the Fado.
 Shirsat's voice was found to have "fitted perfectly for the song", and thus began her "tryst with the genre", she says.
 In five years time, she performed at her first-ever solo concert, in Portugal, 2008.

 As of 2016, she has performed in Goa, Daman, Bangalore, Mumbai, Delhi, Kolkata, Luxembourg, Macau, Kuwait, France, Singapore, Hawaii, Nepal, Canada, London, Dubai, Muscat, Lisbon and Qatar.
 She has also performed in California, Toronto, Paris, Porto, Oeiras and Seoul.

 Shirsat has also performed along with some of the prominent names from the world of Fado, including Katia Guerreiro, Maria Ana Bobone, Raquel Tavares, Rao Kyao, Carlos do Carmo, Argentina Santos, Miguel Capucho, Ricardo Rocha and Antonio Chainho.
 She has performed on a number of occasions on a number of Portugal-based TV channels, including in live performances on RTPI, Sociedade Independente de Comunicação and Televisão Independente.

 In Goa, she is known for her live performances at a number of venues, among these the Art Chamber at Calangute.